-1 Introduction
+1. Introduction

-- 1.1 The Planning and Compulsory Purchase Act 2004 requires a local planning authority in Wales to "keep under review the matters which may be expected to affect the development of their area or the planning of its development".
+The Planning and Compulsory Purchase Act 2004 requires a local planning authority in Wales to "keep under review the matters which may be expected to affect the development of their area or the planning of its development".
 This is done through development plans prepared by each local planning authority for their area.
-The Caerphilly County Borough Local Development Plan up to 2021 (Adopted LDP) is the current development plan for the County Borough and whilst it has surpassed the end of its plan period, it will remain in force until a new LDP supersedes it. - 1.2 The Council commenced work on the 2nd Replacement Caerphilly County Borough Local Development Plan 2020-2035 (2RLDP) in October 2020.
-The background leading to the decision to commence a revision of the Adopted LDP is set out the in the Caerphilly County Borough Local Development Plan up to 2021 Review Report (Review Report).
+The Caerphilly County Borough Local Development Plan up to 2021 (Adopted LDP) is the current development plan for the County Borough and whilst it is surpassed the end of its plan period, it will remain in force until a new LDP supersedes it.

+The Council commenced work on the 2nd Replacement Caerphilly County Borough Local Development Plan up to 2035 (2RLDP) in October 2020.
+The background leading to the decision to commence a revision of the Adopted LDP is set out the in the Caerphilly County

+Borough Local Development Plan up to 2021 Review Report (Review Report).
 The 2RLDP will cover the period 1 April 2020 to 31 March 2035.
 When Adopted, the 2RLDP will be the Council's statutory land use plan which will set out the Council's land-use strategy to deliver sustainable development and build strong, resilient communities that improve the well-being of current and future generations.

-1.3 The 2RLDP will need to:
+The 2RLDP will need to:

-- Deliver sustainable development based on sound place-making principles; - Build upon, and add value to the National Development Framework and national planning policies and guidance produced by the Welsh Government; - Reflect local aspirations for the County Borough, based on a vision informed by key stakeholders and the Council's Corporate Plan Well-being Objectives; - Express in land-use terms the objectives of the Well-Being of Future Generations (Wales) Act 2015 (Well-being Act) and priorities of the Gwent Public Services Board through its Well-being Plan; - Provide a basis for rational and consistent development management decisions;
+- Deliver sustainable development based on sound place-making principles; - Build upon, and add value to the National Development Framework and national planning policies and guidance produced by the Welsh Government; - Reflect local aspirations for the County Borough, based on a vision informed by key stakeholders;

+- Express in land-use terms the objectives of the Well-Being of Future Generations (Wales) Act 2015 (Well-being Act) and priorities of the Caerphilly Public Services Board's Well-being Plan and the Gwent Public Services Board through its emerging Gwent Well-being Plan; - Provide a basis for rational and consistent development management decisions; - Guide growth and change, while protecting local diversity, character, and sensitive environments: and - Show why, how and where change will occur over the plan period.